Arbitrage: Seizing Opportunities for Profitable Transactions and Market Efficiency

 Understanding Arbitrage

 Arbitrage is the practice of taking advantage of price differences in different markets to make a profit.
-It involves buying an asset in one market and selling it in another market where the price is higher.
-This concept is fundamental in the world of and economics, as it helps ensure that prices are efficient and markets are competitive.
+It involves buying an in one market and selling it in another market where the price is higher.
+This concept is fundamental in the world of finance and economics, as it helps ensure that prices are efficient and markets are competitive.

 • Arbitrage arise when there is a discrepancy in the price of an asset in different markets.